brand0j/Kickstarter-Analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 I began the analysis by extracting the year from the Date Created column to a new column within the datasheet.
-Through the use of a pivot table, I was able to see all the necessary data to begin drawing insights regarding Louise's goals for her kickstarter campaign.
+Through the use of a pivot table and selecting the fields we were interested in, I was able to see all the necessary data to begin drawing insights regarding Louise's goals for her kickstarter campaign.
 Arranging this table in descending order and plotting the corresponding graph helped visualize and confirm when kickstarter campaigns for theater are the most succesful with respect to time (arranged by month).
-The tricky part in this step was making sure to remove what wasn't necessary after assigning the rows to Date Created and arranging the table in descending order.
-Using a pivot chart the data was much easier to understand once it was visualize in the following graph.

 ![Theater_Outcomes_vs_Launch](https://github.com/brand0j/Kickstarter-Analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 The next step in my analysis was to help Louise pinpoint the ideal amount for her kickstarter goal to ensure the highest probability of it being succesful.
 The goal is to gain insight on the following with respect to their goal amount:

-    * # Succesful
+    - # Succesful
-    * # Failed
+    - # Failed
-    * # Canceled
+    - # Canceled
+    - # Total Outcomes
-    * % Succesful
+    - % Succesful
-    * % Failed
+    - % Failed
-    * % Canceled
+    - % Canceled

-Splitting up the goal amount into intervals of values (a,b], where:
+Splitting up the goal amount into intervals of values *(a,b]*, where:

-    * a = {0,1000,5000,10000,15000,20000,25000,30000,35000,40000,45000,50000}
+    - a = {0,1000,5000,10000,15000,20000,25000,30000,35000,40000,45000,50000}
-    * b = {1000,5000,10000,15000,20000,25000,30000,35000,40000,45000,50000,inf}
+    - b = {1000,5000,10000,15000,20000,25000,30000,35000,40000,45000,50000,inf}
-        - first interval: (0,1000]
-        - second interval: (1000,5000]
-        - etc.

-By splitting up our goal amount into these intervals we can get a count of outcomes for that interval along with the specification that we are only interested in analyzing these counts regarding the subcategory "plays".
-This is implemented in the following way:
+we can get a count of outcomes for that interval along with the specification that we are only interested in the subcategory *"plays"*.
+This is implemented in the following way using the [COUNTIFS function](https://support.microsoft.com/en-us/office/countifs-function-dda3dc6e-f74e-4aee-88bc-aa8c2a866842?ui=en-us&rs=en-us&ad=us) :

 ```
 =COUNTIFS(Kickstarter!F:F,"successful",Kickstarter!D:D,">999",Kickstarter!D:D,"<5000",Kickstarter!R:R,"plays")